Fude-1/petstore/README.md

 # PETSTORE KE README

 ## Description
-This repository contains the source code for our online store website.
+This repository contains the source code for our pet online store website.
 It provides information about the store, allows customers to browse and purchase pets.

 ## Installation
 1. Clone this repository to your local machine.